The brutal reality of the Silk Stream Bridge

 The wetlands — long overdue rehabilitation — could then be restored as part of the ecological mitigation works due after construction, and align with other Government-approved Blue and Green Recovery programmes and climate emergency targets across the UK.

 It is difficult not to conclude the north marsh wetlands and the full footprint of the reservoir either went completely unrecognised during the consultation and planning phase — which is in itself a major ecological and historical oversight — or were imaginatively represented as woodland and partial wet woodland in an effort to draw attention away from their significance.
-We insist they cannot be ignored.
-They and the wildlife and plantlife they support are protected under environmental law.

-If a case is made by Barnet Council and Barratt’s to retain the existing route regardless of the information provided in this report, and public outcry at the environmental vandalism is ignored, we urge Natural England to use their power of veto to impose the strongest possible conditions prior to construction regarding ecological mitigation measures that must be implemented by Barratt’s after the bridge is completed.
-This must mean extensive improvements and net biodiversity gain both around the bridge and in other parts of Welsh Harp to fully compensate for the previously unacknowledged vast loss of legally protected habitat that this report brings to light.
+If a case is made by Barnet Council and Barratt London to retain the existing route regardless of the information provided in this report, we urge Natural England to use their power of veto to impose the strongest possible mitigation conditions prior to construction that must be implemented by Barratt London after the bridge is completed.